 Therefore, you're fairly free to choose whichever choice you like in this case, especially if you have a romantic interest in mind whose approval you're also striving for.
 However, if you'd like a nice approval boost for Varric, go with allying with the Templars.

-Chatting with him afterwards doesn't earn or lose any approval points until Varric asks you what you're going to do to celebrate your achievement of getting one of the groups on side and gathering enough power to seal the Breach.
+Chatting with him afterward doesn't earn or lose any approval points until Varric asks you what you're going to do to celebrate your achievement of getting one of the groups on side and gathering enough power to seal the Breach.
 Reply with "Catch my breath" or "Have a party."

 Gaining Approval in Skyhold